Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Campagnolo Bora Ultra WTO 45 all around wheels

-Our test period included several days when the wind was blowing 15mph/25kph.
-In those conditions, you have to work with even the most stable all around wheels to keep things upright.
-Coming from the side at those wind speeds, the Bora Ultra WTO 45 gets pushed as well.
+Our test period included several days when the wind blew 15mph/25kph.
+In those conditions, you must work with even the most stable all-around wheels to keep things upright.
+Coming from the side at those wind speeds, the Bora Ultra WTO 45 also gets pushed.
 The front wheel leans steadily away from the wind rather than with an erratic reaction.
-Counter steering in the direction of the wind got me through it.
+Counter-steering in the direction of the wind got me through it.

 But on milder days when the wind isn’t blowing that strong or steady, it slices through the winds and gusts quite well with no steering or stabilizing adjustment required.